artur-rios/common/README.md

 # Core

-A class library with utilities for .Net projects
+A library with utilities for .Net projects